By: Team W14-3 Since: Sept 2018 Licence: MIT

 Then, the old

-'s data will be replaced with the updatedPerson
+Person's data will be replaced with the updatedPerson's data.-

 Here the

-method is called, and it subsequently calls theHealthBase::updatePerson
+Model::updatePersonmethod is called, and it subsequently calls theHealthBase::updatePersonmethod. -

 Replaces the person’s existing data in the storage with the person’s updated data.